elementor/elementor-developers-docs/src/finder/finder-structure.md

 ## Finder Methods

-The class will have the following methods:
+The extended class will have the following methods:

 ```php
 class New_Finder_Category extends \Elementor\Core\Common\Modules\Finder\Base_Category {